jimeelicious/crclCalculator/README.md

 # Technical Details
 The calculator uses the total body weight when less than ideal.
 It also uses adjusted body weight when TBW/IBW ratio is more than 1.2.
 This is the standard used and taught in the clinical didactic track of the College of Pharmacy at Touro University California.
-To change this to another setting, for setting TBW/IBW ratio to 1.3, you can use any text editor (Notepad, etc.) and edit the code's first section where it says **cutoffABWratio=1.2**.
-This can be changed to, say, **cutoffABWratio=1.3**.
+To change this to another setting, you can use any text editor (Notepad, etc.) and edit the code's first section where it says **cutoffABWratio=1.2**.
+For example, when wishing to change the TBW/IBW cutoff ratio to 1.3, edit the line such that it reads **cutoffABWratio=1.3**.

 It is also set to show its work by default, but this setting can be changed by changing **showwork=1** to **showwork=0** in the same area.
 I don't recommend this because forgetting how to manually calculate the renal function is never a good thing.